We Are the Giant

 A documentary that tells the stories of ordinary individuals who are transformed by the critical moral and personal challenges they encounter when standing up for what they believe is right.
-Written by

 I wish everyone in the US would watch this film.
 We Are The Giant is both heartbreaking and uplifting at the same time, problematizing the use of violence for political resistance.
 The stories stretch across various Arab Spring scenarios--Libya, Syria, Bahrain, etc-- humanizing a part of the world that we so often see reduced to "the Other" in our newscasts.
 Not only can we feel their outrage, but one marvels at the commitment to resistance and the unrelenting demand for freedom and human rights.